- Search The Registry

 In 1990 Mugabe officially appointed Nkomo as a second vice president, in addition to Simon Muzenda, in the reshuffled cabinet.
 In the 1990 elections, Mugabe and his ZANU-PF Party won decisively.
 In 1997 Mugabe announced a new program of land redistribution.
 About 1500 white-owned commercial farms, comprising almost half of Zimbabwe’s total commercial farmland, were designated to be nationalized without compensation in mid-1998 and divided among landless Blacks or Blacks with smaller farms.
 This plan was met with strong protests from white farmers.

 Led by the Zimbabwe Congress of Trade Unions, MDC cites five main priorities, ranging from improving the economy and rejuvenating land reform to curbing corruption and making the current constitutional review process inclusive of all Zimbabweans.
-The goal is "to get government to account for its decisions.
+The goal is "to get the government to account for its decisions.
 The MDC has asked [the people], ‘What do you want to see in the Zimbabwe of the future?’" said Learnmore Jungwe, a prominent lawyer and one of the newly elected parliamentarians confident that MDC will expand ordinary Zimbabweans’ political sovereignty.
-Few could doubt that the spirit of democracy is a moving force today in Zimbabwe, where in just the past 12 months an opposition paper has sprung up in every province, and virtually all citizens now feel they have a stake in the political process.
+Few could doubt that the spirit of democracy is a moving force today in Zimbabwe.
+In just the past 12 months, an opposition paper has sprung up in every province, and virtually all citizens now feel they have a stake in the political process.

-Whether or nor the Movement for Democratic Change succeeds in prematurely ousting the president, or whether the rising tide of democratic fervor results in the emergence of other challengers, Mugabe will certainly never again be the only architect of Zimbabwe’s future.
-With or without western support, that seems to be the choice of Zimbabweans now, no matter what their political views.
+Whether or not the Movement for Democratic Change succeeds in prematurely ousting the president or whether the rising tide of democratic fervor results in the emergence of other challengers, Mugabe will certainly never again be the only architect of Zimbabwe’s future.
+With or without western support, that seems to be the choice of Zimbabweans now, regardless of their political views.
 Reference: